PineappleIOnic/demos-for-vue-1/example-database/README.md

   .setEndpoint('http://EndpointURL.example/') // Replace this with your endpoint .setProject('ProjectID') // Replace this with your projectID

-let promise = sdk.account.createSession('emailaddress', 'password'); // Replace with a appwrite account you created
+let promise = appwrite.account.createSession('emailaddress', 'password'); // Replace with a appwrite account you created

 promise.then(function (response) {
       console.log(`Successfully logged in as: ${response.name}`); // Success